Rasalexman/KODI/README.md

 You can use lazy instantiating by extension functions
 - singleLazy
 - providerLazy

 From version 0.1.7 you can use:
 - instanceLazy
 - instanceLazyByTag

+From version 0.1.9 you can use mutable lazy initialization:
+- singleMutableLazy
+- instanceMutableLazy
+- providerMutableLazy

 ```kotlin
 data class UserData(val id:String, val name:String, val email:String)